 The network is a series of protected bike lanes that will connect through Downtown.
 They will be protected from vehicle traffic when on the road by physical markers.
 At times, the network will be a ‘shared-use path’, meaning it will be shared with pedestrians on the sidewalk.
 Similar (although not identical) bike networks can be found in Calgary, Vancouver, Montreal or other Canadian cities.

-Why a Downtown Bike Network is Needed
+Downtown Bike Network Need Identified

 In 2016, City Council put forward a motion for Administration to create a protected bike network in the Downtown core.
 The motion was set to encourage Edmontonians to find new ways to get Downtown, promote healthy living, create a walkable city, and support growth in mature neighbourhoods.